Skip to main content

 Frequently Asked Questions

-Property records for Grand Island, Nebraska are maintained by the Hall County Assessor's Office and the Hall County Clerk and Recorder.
+Property records for Grand Island, Nebraska are maintained by the Hall County Assessor's Office and the Hall County Register of Deeds.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Hall County, including parcels in Grand Island.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
-The Hall County Clerk and Recorder maintains recorded documents including deeds, mortgages, liens, and easements.
+The Hall County Register of Deeds maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Nebraska counties provide online property record searches through their county websites.
-For in-person requests, visit the Hall County offices at the county courthouse.
 The Hall County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Grand Island, Nebraska residents are available through both county and state offices.
 The Nebraska Department of Health and Human Services, Vital Records, located in Lincoln, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Nebraska.
 Orders can be placed online, by mail, or in person.
 Locally, the Hall County Clerk's office issues marriage licenses and maintains marriage records for Hall County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.